nusco/cuukie/README.markdown

     require 'cuukie'

+Add this line to any Ruby file in your _features/support_ directory:

+    require 'cuukie'

-Start the Cuukie server from a terminal window and leave it running:
+Start the Cuukie server from a terminal window:

     cuukie_server